Battle of Isandlwana: Battle

+Solar eclipse

+There was a solar eclipse on that day, at 2:30 pm.
 An officer in advance of Chelmsford's force gave this eyewitness account of the final stage of the battle at about 3:00 pm:

 Nearly the same moment is described in a Zulu warrior's account.

-The local time of the solar eclipse on that day is calculated as 2:30 pm.
+Zulu victory

 The presence of large numbers of bodies grouped together suggests the resistance was more protracted than originally thought, and a number of desperate last stands were made.
 Evidence shows that many of the bodies, today marked by cairns, were found in several large groups around the camp – including one stand of around 150 men.
 A Zulu account describes a group of the 24th forming a square on the neck of Isandlwana.
 Colonial cavalry, the NMP and the carabiniers, who could easily have fled as they had horses, died around Durnford in his last stand, while nearby their horses were found dead on their picket rope.
 What is clear is that the slaughter was complete in the area around the camp and back to Natal along the Fugitive's Drift.
 The fighting had been hand-to-hand combat and no quarter was given to the British regulars.
 The Zulus had been commanded to ignore the civilians in black coats and this meant that some officers, whose patrol dress was dark blue and black at the time, were spared and escaped.

 Once their ammunition had been expended, surviving British soldiers had no choice but to fight on with bayonet and rifle butt.
 A Zulu account relates the single-handed fight by the guard of Chelmsford's tent, a big Irishman of the 24th who kept the Zulus back with his bayonet until he was speared and the general's Union flag captured.
 Both the colours of the 2nd 24th were lost, while the Queen's colour of the 1st 24th was carried off the field by Lieutenant Melvill on horseback but lost when he crossed the river, despite Lieutenant Coghill having come to his aid.
 Both Melvill and Coghill were killed after crossing the river, and received posthumous Victoria Crosses in 1907 as the legend of their gallantry grew, and, after twenty-seven years of steady campaigning by the late Mrs. Melvill (who had died in 1906), on the strength of Queen Victoria being quoted as saying that 'if they had survived they would have been awarded the Victoria Cross'.
 Garnet Wolseley, who replaced Chelmsford, felt otherwise at the time and stated, "I don't like the idea of officers escaping on horseback when their men on foot are being killed."